pacmaninbw/GenericDictionaryCpp/README.md

 # GenericDictionaryCpp
-Generic C++ dictionary class to associate enums or symbolic names with strings.
+Generic C++23 dictionary class to associate enums or symbolic names with strings.

 ## C++ Generic Dictionary With Unit Test and Performance Tests